alainrk/pago/README.md

 - **Balance Tracking**: Instant calculation of income vs expenses for any period.
 - **Category Analysis**: Understand where your money goes with percentage breakdowns.

-### Monthly Budgets
+### Monthly Budget

-- **Per-Category Budgets**: Set monthly spending limits for any expense category.
-- **Live Tracking**: See current month progress against each budget at a glance.
-- **Visual Feedback**: Progress bars and clear status when you are close to or over budget.
-- **Web-Managed**: Create, edit, and delete budgets directly from the dashboard.
+- **One Monthly Limit**: Set a total spending limit that applies to every month.
+- **Telegram Alerts**: The bot warns you once as spending gets close to the limit, and again when you go over it.
+- **Managed Anywhere**: Set, change or remove the budget from the web app settings or with `/budget` in the bot.

 ### Web App